The (Vegan!) Anti-Inflammatory, Age-Reversing Food You Should Be Eating — But Aren't

 2. It's antibacterial and antifungal.

 Bacterial imbalances in the microbiome also contribute to gut problems and further perpetuate inflammation and other health problems.
 One of the most common bacterial infections in the world is H. pylori with this specific strain of bacteria having been linked to stomach ulcers and other gut problems.
-Galangal has been shown to help relieve ulcers as well as eliminate the presence of this bacteria.
-It has also been shown to fight off other powerful bacteria such as E. coli, clostridium, staphylococcus, and salmonella.
+Galangal has been shown to help relieve ulcers as well as eliminate3 the presence of this bacteria.
+It has also been shown to fight off4 other powerful bacteria such as E. coli, clostridium, staphylococcus, and salmonella.

 3. It enhances autophagy.

 Autophagy is your body's process of clearing out old and damaged cells to make way for younger, healthier cells.
-New research has shown that autophagy is necessary to regulate the proper balance of bacteria in the gut and maintain a healthy gut lining, and galangal has been shown to directly induce the autophagy process.
+New research has shown that autophagy is necessary to regulate the proper balance of bacteria in the gut and maintain a healthy gut lining, and galangal has been shown5 to directly induce the autophagy process.

 Needless to say, galangal has some next-level health benefits for anyone looking to heal their gut—regardless of whether your diet is plant-based or not.
 But because galangal broth isn't derived from bones, one other benefit of this type of broth is that it has a much shorter preparation time due to the fact that it doesn't need as much time to cook out the nutrients from the bones.
 What would normally take 24 to 48 hours of simmering with bone broth takes only between 30 minutes and an hour with galangal broth.